Clean Water Act

 Table of Contents Enbridge Energy Line 5 There are only two major crude oil pipelines in Northern Michigan.

-Overview Invasive carp are a tremendous threat to the Great Lakes and could devastate the lakes if they
+Invasive Carp Invasive carp are a tremendous threat to the Great Lakes and could devastate the lakes if

 What are PFAS?
 PFAS represent a group of human-made chemicals that have been used in a variety of